Naresh2028/angular-beginner-to-intermediate/track-00-angular-13/03-templates/01-property-binding.md

 Think of a birth certificate.

--   It records initial details.
+-   It records original information.
--   It does not automatically update when life changes.
+-   It does not automatically change during life.

-DOM attributes represent the original setup of an element.
+DOM attributes represent the original definition.

 ------------------------------------------------------------------------